adzejs/adze/docs/getting-started/filtering.md

 ## Filtering by Levels

-Lastly, we can filter logs by log levels using a [LevelFilter]() value.
+Lastly, we can filter logs by log levels using a [LevelSelector](../reference/configuration.md#levelselector-type) value.

 ```typescript
 import adze, { setup } from 'adze';